-Creating an MSBU: Detailed Procedures

-Over the next several pages, the basic process of creating an MSBU is explained.
+Creating an MSBU: Detailed Procedures Over the next several pages, the basic process of creating an MSBU is explained.
 Potential applicants are encouraged to read through the entire packet and discuss questions or concerns with the MSBU Program before submitting an application.
-Answers to frequently asked questions, a glossary of terms and references are provided in this packet as noted in the Table of Contents.
-The basic criteria for qualifying a construction improvement project for MSBU funding is listed in the Application Criteria & Process Overview information provided earlier in this packet.
+A glossary of terms and references are provided in this packet.
+The basic criteria for qualifying a utility access project for MSBU funding is listed in the Application Criteria & Process Overview information provided earlier in this packet.
 The application process and creation of an MSBU requires considerable involvement of the applicant and/or community liaisons, and the community (property owners).
-As community support is required for the application to proceed through to the point of MSBU creation and project implementation, potential applicants are advised to evaluate the general level of interest within their community before submitting an application.

-Project cost is a key factor that often influences the outcome of an MSBU application.
-While a rough cost estimate for a proposed project may be available prior to submitting an application, a reliable estimate of probable cost is generally not available until after an application is reviewed and the service Construction developed. projects may involve prepayment engineering/evaluation expenses; the cost of which may (or may not) be available prior to application.
-As certain factors are common to most road improvement projects, a matrix chart is provided in this packet for calculating a general estimate for road construction cost (refer to Table of Contents for page number).
-A general cost estimate is not available for stormwater and retention pond projects as these projects have significant variables which require site visit and follow-up evaluation before offering a general cost estimate.
+As community support is required for the application to proceed through to the point of MSBU creation and project implementation, potential applicants are advised to evaluate the general level of interest within their community before submitting an application Project cost is a key factor that often influences the outcome of an MSBU application.
+While a rough cost estimate for a proposed project may be available prior to submitting an application, a reliable estimate of probable cost is not generally available until after an application is reviewed and the service scope is developed.
+Installation of fire hydrants is mandated by County Code when metered-water lines are installed.
+Construction projects may involve prepayment of preliminary engineering/evaluation expenses; the cost of which may (or may not) be available prior to application.
+Several charts are provided in this packet for estimating the construction cost for installation of utility service access (refer to Table of Contents for page number).
 The impact and timing of project costs should be considered by the applicant prior to submitting application.
 Information about municipal services eligible for assessment-based funding and the MSBU creation process is available to the public and can be presented by the MSBU Program at communitywide meetings.
 The timing of communitywide involvement is flexible, and is often deferred to the applicant.
 When a community meeting is scheduled, the applicant is responsible for securing a public meeting site; the MSBU Program will mail meeting announcements to the owners of property most likely to be within the assessment boundary associated with the requested services.

-STEP I. APPLY

-The Application to Create an MSBU for road, stormwater and/or retention pond improvement projects is included as the last three pages of this packet.
+STEP I. APPLY The Application to Create an MSBU form for utility service access projects is included as the last three pages of this packet.
 The form is also available (upon request) as a PDF document for electronic completion.
 General guidelines for completing the Application are included with the form.
 Assistance is available from the MSBU Program should the applicant have questions/concerns regarding completion of the application form.
-A Pre-Application Survey of Interest (provided by the MSBU Program) confirming that the owners at least 35% of the properties in the proposed assessment boundary are willing to give consideration to the project is required when application is submitted.

 Application may be made by property owners, homeowner associations, management companies or other interested parties.
 Each MSBU project type has a distinct application form and application fee.
 The data collected on the application form is used to evaluate the scope of the municipal services requested and eligibility for assessment-based funding.
-Acceptance of an Application to Create an

-MSBU will be confirmed when the proposed project meets the Seminole County Administrative Code and MSBU Program procedures.
+Acceptance of an Application to Create an MSBU will be confirmed when the proposed project meets the Seminole County Administrative Code and MSBU Program procedures.
 As mentioned, general guidelines for completing the Application are included with the form.
 The next few paragraphs offer additional suggestions for ensuring the Application contains sufficient information for application review and processing.